MahrokhJozedaemi2016/final_user_management/readme.md

 # FEATURE: Search and Filtering Capabilities for User Management
 ## Description:
-This feature enables administrators to search and filter users based on various criteria, such as username, email, role, account status, and registration date range.
-It supports pagination for easier navigation through large datasets.
+This feature allows administrators to search and filter users based on various criteria, such as username, email, role, account status (locked/unlocked), and registration date range.
+The system supports both basic search using query parameters and advanced search using dynamic JSON filters.
+Results are paginated for efficient navigation, and dynamic pagination links (next, prev, first, last) are provided to enhance usability.

+The implementation adheres to RESTful principles and offers clean, discoverable API responses.
+It also lays the groundwork for future enhancements like full-text search using ElasticSearch and user-friendly frontend integration.

 ## User Story:
 As an administrator, I want to be able to:

 1. Search for users by username, email, or role.
 2. Filter users based on account status or registration date range.
 3. Navigate through filtered results using pagination.
+4. Perform advanced searches with multiple dynamic filters for flexibility.

 ## Viable Features:
-1. Add search functionality by username, email, and role.
+1. Search Functionality: Search for users using username, email, and role.
-2. Implement filtering options for account status and registration date range.
+2. Filtering Options: Filter users based on account status and registration date range.
-3. Update the user management API endpoints to support search and filtering.
+3. Advanced Search: Allow dynamic filter combinations with JSON input.
-4. Integrate pagination for efficient navigation.
+4. Pagination: Integrate offset-based pagination with navigation links (next, prev, first, last).

-for implementing this feature all of these steps are done:
+5. Clean API Responses: Return user-friendly and discoverable API responses.

 1. # Routes (user_routes.py)
 ## Title:
 Define the Search and Filtering Endpoint.

 ## Description:
-This section adds a new /users endpoint in the user_routes.py file.
-The endpoint accepts query parameters to filter users based on specified criteria.
+Two endpoints are introduced in user_routes.py for user search and filtering:
+1. /users-basic (GET): Supports simple searches using query parameters.
+2. /users-advanced (POST): Provides advanced search capabilities by accepting a JSON request body for multiple filters.
+These endpoints leverage schemas for input validation, dynamic filtering logic, and pagination utilities to return efficient and clean responses.

 ## Expected outcome:
-The /users endpoint should:
+1. Basic Search (/users-basic):
-1. Accept query parameters like username, email, role, account_status, and date range.
+- Accepts query parameters like username, email, role, is_locked, and pagination (skip, limit).
-2. Return filtered results as a paginated response.
+- Returns paginated user data with dynamic pagination links.

+2. Advanced Search (/users-advanced):
+- Accepts a JSON body with filters: created_from, created_to, role, is_locked, etc.
+- Dynamically applies multiple filters to query users efficiently.
+- Returns paginated results with metadata and the original filters for clarity.

 ## Resolution Steps:
 - Added the /users endpoint with the necessary query parameters.